aycayigit98/darwin/README.md

- Alzheimer’s Detection Using Handwriting Data (DARWIN Dataset) This project presents a machine learning approach for the early detection of Alzheimer’s disease using handwriting data from the [DARWIN dataset (Diagnosis AlzheimeR WIth haNdwriting)].
+ Alzheimer’s Detection Using Handwriting Data (DARWIN Dataset)

+This project presents a machine learning approach for the early detection of Alzheimer’s disease using handwriting data from the [DARWIN dataset (Diagnosis AlzheimeR WIth haNdwriting)].
 The dataset contains handwriting signals from 174 individuals (89 Alzheimer’s patients, 85 healthy), recorded across 25 writing tasks.
-After feature extraction and preprocessing, a stacked ensemble classifier was trained using:
+After feature extraction and preprocessing, a stacked ensemble classifier was trained using Gradient Boosting\ Random Forest and Logistic Regression

-  -Gradient Boosting

-  -Random Forest

-  -Logistic Regression

 📌 Key Steps
-Feature engineering from time-series signals (mean, std, variance)

-Feature selection using RFE and Drop Column
+-Feature engineering from time-series signals (mean, std, variance) -Feature selection using RFE and Drop Column

-Class balancing with SMOTE
+-Class balancing with SMOTE

-Ensemble classification & threshold optimization

-Evaluation with confusion matrix, ROC, and Precision-Recall curves
+-Ensemble classification & threshold optimization -Evaluation with confusion matrix, ROC, and Precision-Recall curves

 📊 Results
 Accuracy: 94%